 The Taliban initially represented a rise to power of the mullahs at the expense of both tribal leaders and mujahideen commanders.
-Many mujahideen commanders, especially those from Hizb-i-Islami (Maulvi Khalis) and Harakati-Ingilab-i-Islami-Islamic Unity Movement (Nabi Muhammadi), were later absorbed by the Taliban.
-And, as noted, the Taliban was influenced by the teachings of Deobandi Islam in Pakistani seminars and madrassas, especially the Jaamia Haqqania at Akora Khattack.
-The Pakistani version of the Deobandi schools in Afghan refugee camps were for the most part run by inexperienced, semiliterate mullahs associated with Pakistan's JUI.
+Many mujahideen commanders, especially those from Hizb-i-Islami (Maulvi Khalis) and Harakati-Ingilab-i-Islami-Islamic Unity Movement (Nabi Muhammadi), were later absorbed by the Taliban.6 And, as noted, the Taliban was influenced by the teachings of Deobandi Islam in Pakistani seminars and madrassas, especially the Jaamia Haggania at Akora Khattack.7 The Pakistani version of the Deobandi schools in Afghan refugee camps were for the most part run by inexperienced, semiliterate mullahs associated with Pakistan's JUI.
 Saudi funds in combination with a lack of appreciation on the part of the mullahs of the reformist Deobandi agenda brought the schools' curricula closer to ultraconservative Wahhabism.8

-Deobandi Islam, a conservative Islamic orthodoxy, follows a Salafist egalitarian model that seeks to emulate the life and times of the Prophet Muhammad.
-The Deobandi philosophy founded at the Dar ul-Ulum (Abode of Islamic Learning) madrassa in Deoband, India, in 1867 eventually became the primary producer of Ulama, or legal scholars, in India.
+Deobandi Islam, a conservative Islamic orthodoxy, follows a Salafist egalitarian model that seeks to emulate the life and times of the Prophet Muhammad.9 The Deobandi philosophy founded at the Dar ul-Ulum (Abode of Islamic Learning) madrassa in Deoband, India, in 1867 eventually became the primary producer of Ulama, or legal scholars, in India.
 While Deobandi madrassas have flourished across South Asia, they were not officially supported or sanctioned in Pakistan until President Zia ul Haq assumed control of the Pakistani government in 1977.
 The Deobandi interpretation of Islamic teachings is now widely practiced in Pakistan, with the JUI being its primary political proponent.

 The Deobandi interpretation holds that a Muslim's primary obligation and loyalty is to his religion.
 The Deobandis oppose any kind of social caste system within Islam, to include, naturally, any monarchy.
 Loyalty to country is always secondary.
 Deobandis also believe they have a sacred right and obligation to wage jihad to protect the Muslims of any country.
-This obligation alone may explain some of Mullah Omar's affinity for bin Laden and his global iihadist ambitions.
+This obligation alone may explain some of Mullah Omar's affinity for bin Laden and his global jihadist ambitions.
 Many analysts believe that had the Taliban remained in power, it was only a matter a time before they moved against "apostate" neighbors such as Uzbekistan.
 The Taliban had already embraced the Islamic Movement of Uzbekistan, the Uzbek regime's primary jihadist opposition.

 Deobandi militants share the Taliban's restrictive view of women and regard Shia as non-Muslim.
 While in power, the Taliban had a deliberate anti-Shia program against Afghanistan's ethnic Hazara, who are predominantly Shia, and led numerous massacres against them, killing tens of thousands.
+10 rently represented to some extent in the central Afghan government.
+Ghilzai Pashtuns are concentrated in the southeast-in Oruzgan, Zabol, Dai Kundi and Gardez provinces, and in the Katawaz region of Paktika province-but they also have communities in the center and north of the country as a result of resettlement, both forcible and encouraged, under Durrani rule in the early twentieth century.